 Who has been the biggest influence in your career?

 This is going to sound super cheesy, but my mom.
 My mom is my sounding board and my influencer.
 My mom was a director of HR for the entire city of Peoria before she retired, so she had hundreds and hundreds of people reporting to her.
-She’s the person I call when I need a brain to pick or want to bounce around ideas on how to best handle certain situations.
+She’s the person I call when I need a brain to pick or want to bounce around ideas on how to handle certain situations best.
 I call my mom at least twice a week to check in and get her advice.
-She inow a contract HR consultantso I was like, “Well mom, you can consult me for free
+She is now a contract HR consultant, so I said, “Well mom, you can consult me for free…”

 If you could go back and give yourself any advice, what would you say?

 The advice I would give myself would be to slow down and enjoy what you’re doing in the moment without constantly looking for “what’s next.”
-Also, figure out what truly is the right fit for you.
-Take it easy and don’t feel like you don’t need to jump into the next big thing right away, rather figure out what will be best for you and your current situation as well as what will bring you the most happiness.
+Also, figure out what truly is the “right fit” for you.
+Take it easy, and don’t feel like you need to jump into the next big thing right away; rather, figure out what will be best for you and your current situation, as well as what will bring you the most happiness.

 Interested in joining the team at Spooner?
 View our open positions here.